-If you want your business to succeed online, one thing that you should try to stay from is the temptation to make your own website for free.
+If you want your business to succeed online, one thing that you should try to stay away from is the temptation to make your own website for free.
 It is true that the Internet makes a lot of things freely available, thereby leveling the playing field for both large companies and small businesses.
 But contrary to popular thinking, “free” does not necessarily mean “good” if you are serious about making a mark for yourself or your company over the Internet.

 The Pitfalls if You Decide to Make Your Own Website for Free